Best Errors and Omissions Insurance

 PHLY

-What are the risks of not having E&O coverage?
+What are the risks of not having E&O insurance coverage?

 If you work in a field where an errors and omissions insurance policy is required by law, going without coverage could result in hefty fines and penalties.
 In certain professions, you might even lose your license.

-Beyond all of this, perhaps the biggest risk is to your own business.
-Without E&O insurance, a simple mistake could lead to costly legal expenses that could force your business to close.
+Beyond this, perhaps the biggest risk is to your own business.
+Without E&O insurance, a simple mistake could lead to costly out-of-pocket expenses that could force your business to close.

 Errors and omissions insurance covers claims related to: